cjdbarlow/bedside-notebook/stubs/orbit.md

 		* Sclera is opaque, and covers the rest
 		The circumferential junction of the cornea and the sclera is called the **limbus**.
 	* **Tenon's capsule** covers the scleral portion
-Elastic white connective tissue layer that surrounds the globe.
-It lies deep to the conjunctiva, which it merges with ~1mm from the limbus.
+	Connective tissue layer acts as the **fascial sheathe of the globe**.
+The capsule:
+		* Lies deep to the conjunctiva
+		* Superficial to the sclera
+		* Anteriorly merges ~1mm with the limbus
+		* Posteriorly merges with the optic nerve sheathe
 * Attached to each of the extraocular muscles
 * Divided into the anterior and posterior segments:
 	* Anterior segment